hermitpopcorn/advent-of-code-2023/README.md

 A breather day; this day's far easier than the previous one.

 Still not unlike the previous days, the second part of this day brings about a very big number compared to the first part.
 Fortunately, there are no branching paths, so I decided on a simple solution of linear calculation.
 The answer didn't take much time to show.
 Maybe I can optimize this by going from both ends at the same time, or maybe some other way.
 I'll think about it at a later date.

+## Day 07

+I think the main point of this day's puzzle is sorting.
+Since I'm using Rust's built-in sort function, the language takes care of the sorting algorithm for me.
+The only thing I need to do is specify how to order the items.
+The first part is easy enough, and the simplicity of the requirement caused me to write the rules with multiple if-else blocks ala YandereDev.
+When I started on the second part and I had to change the existing rules, I realized just how messy this looks.
+It does work, though, but if a need arises where we need to add another special rule into the mix in the future, it'd be best to scrap it and think up something smarter.